Active Tracking of Marine Pollution Sources: An Uncertainty-Aware Categorical Bayesian Framework for Unmanned Surface Vehicles: Results

+In all scenario variants, the proposed source tracking system successfully identified the pollution source without human intervention in most trials.
+We take two trial instances from a-2 and b-2 as examples.
+Their detailed data, along with their trajectories and uncertainty levels, are provided in Figs. \ref{fig:trials}.

 At the beginning, the survey \gls{usv} cruised along the pollutant plume.
 On the whole, it moved to the upwave direction, as shown in Fig. \ref{subfig:s2_st1_tr} and \ref{subfig:s3_st1_tr}.
 Towards the end, the survey \gls{usv} overshot the pollution source, reaching an area with little pollutant.
-At this stage, the tracking system guided the \gls{usv} to conduct a detailed search in the high probability mass area; an example of a series of source location probability maps is shown in Fig. \ref{fig:prob_loc}.
+At this stage, the tracking system guided the \gls{usv} to conduct a detailed search in the high probability mass area.
 This detailed search typically included numerous re-entering and leaving the pollutant plume.
-The \gls{sci} noticeably dropped during this search, as can be seen in Fig. \ref{subfig:s2_st1_ci} and \ref{subfig:s3_st1_ci}, and eventually reached the 10 m threshold.
+The $\gamma$-\gls{sci} noticeably dropped during this search, as shown in Fig. \ref{subfig:s2_st1_ci} and \ref{subfig:s3_st1_ci}, and eventually reached the 10 m threshold.
+In practical applications, by monitoring the $\gamma$-\gls{sci} in real-time, operators can have a clear understanding of the uncertainty level of the current estimate.

-In scenario (b), the time consumed by the tracking system was extensively longer than in scenario (a).
-Although the Euclidean distance between the source and the \gls{usv} starting point was slightly longer in scenario (b), the striking difference between the consumed times could be mainly attributed to the starting position of the survey \gls{usv}; in scenario (b), the starting position was located outside the pollutant plume.
-It was recognised that, prior to tracking within the plume, the \gls{usv} conducted a considerable amount of exploration to obtain the first non-trivial pollution concentration.
-This was unlike scenario (a), where non-trivial pollution concentration measurements were available at the start.

-It should, however, be noted that if the \gls{usv} starting position was exceptionally far away from the pollutant plume, there would be a good probability that the tracking system failed to identify the source, for example, when the starting position was placed on the upwave direction with respect to the source.
-This was due to the tracking algorithm relying on above-threshold pollution concentration measurements to correct itself when the \gls{usv} left the plume.
-The exploration procedure that discovered the initial non-trivial measurement was out of the scope of this article.
-Nevertheless, as suggested in \ref{s:framework}, an exploration action server can be easily integrated with the proposed framework using the behaviour tree in future work.
+In order to better mimic the real-world environment, the random seeds used by the simulation models were not fixed, which introduced stochasticity into the simulated model.
+The exact time taken for the \gls{usv} firmware to arm the motors and prepare to navigate can also range from 5 to 10 seconds.
+During this time interval, the \gls{usv} drifts from the configured starting position because of the wave, which leads to a small amount of randomisation of the real starting position of the tracking algorithm.
+Therefore, in each scenario variant, a set of trials was conducted to rigorously examine the average performance.
+More details about the sampling and trials can be found in the next section.